 Our University offers a service called CasaLUISS (which you find at the end of the link): basically, they publish offers of available rooms\apartments nearby LUISS campuses.
 All contacts are on the linked page.

 - Other useful websites links

-- Uniplaces Thanks to our partnership between ESN International and Uniplaces, you can get a 25% discount by using the promo code ‘ESNINTERNATIONAL’ when at ‘Pay and book’.
+- Uniplaces Thanks to our partnership between ESN International and Uniplaces, you can use our code (on the bottom of this page) when on the page ‘Pay and book’.

 In addition, we suggest searching on Facebook for some group such as “Cerco casa a piazza Bologna” and “Affitti Luiss” on which you can find available rooms or share an ad on what you are looking for.